decaporg/decap-cms/README.md

 # Community

-Netlify CMS has a [public Gitter channel](https://gitter.im/netlify/NetlifyCMS) where members of the community hang out and share things about the project.
+Netlify CMS has a [public Spectrum community](https://spectrum.chat/netlify-cms) where members of the community hang out and share things about the project, as well as give and receive support.

 # Change Log